"Simply by placing a candle, cross, Bible or other object on a piece of cloth can designate a special place."

 Creating a Prayer Space reminds everyone in the household that prayer is an important part of everyday life.
 When you create a Prayer Space in your home, you are reminded of God's presence at all times, while also making a connection between church and home.
 Such a space can be created using the center or an end of the dining table, on an end table or coffee table, on a mantel or shelf.
 You can also post notes, prayers, sayings, petitions, pictures on the refrigerator, bulletin board, or even the bathroom mirror.
 Invite family members to check out the space on a daily basis.

-Items for a Prayer Space
+Items for Your Prayer Space

 A special bowl or basket on a table will serve to remind others to pray about a special intention and to place their own petitions or requests on a piece of paper for putting into the bowl or basket.
 A candle placed in a special spot can also call the family to prayer during time of need.